Gold Eagle Accelerates JD Edwards Processing with JAMS

 - Dependencies could not be applied to jobs, or groups of jobs.

-Gold Eagle’s proof of concept pitted MVP’s JAMS against scheduling tools from several other vendors.
-MVP demonstrated its leadership in job scheduling and workload automation with a host of relevant features.
+Gold Eagle’s proof of concept pitted JAMS against scheduling tools from several other vendors.
+The JAMS team demonstrated its leadership in job scheduling and workload automation with a host of relevant features.
 Kapala pointed to a number of key features that set JAMS apart.
 “JAMS made the creation of JDE jobs simple and intuitive.
 The entire schedule is visible from one console, and we’re able to apply dependencies, group jobs logically, restart jobs, and hold jobs.
 We can also save time by running jobs concurrently.”
 Gold Eagle cited the cross-platform capabilities of JAMS as a deciding factor as well, noting that they could have “one tool to monitor automation”, including Windows and SQL scripts.

 The JAMS Support and Implementation Group worked with Gold Eagle from day one to make sure the implementation was a success.
 Installation took just a few hours.
 Within 30 days, Gold Eagle migrated all JDE jobs to JAMS.